Flotomate/product_docs/source/asset-management/setting-up-asset-management.rst

 Manufacturer
 ============

-In Flotomate you can maintain a list of manufacturers’ names that you add to various Products in the system.
+In Motadata you can maintain a list of manufacturers’ names that you add to various Products in the system.
 Before adding a Manufacturer’s name to a Product, you have to add it to the system.